adamfairhead/adamfairhead.github.io/_posts/2016-06-24-decisions.md

 * Will your decision be the same in the morning?
 * What’s the worst that could happen?
+* Am I the right person to decide?
 * How does it affect the future?

 …then decide.